b1naryth1ef/orpheus/app/docs/rules.md

 # CSGO Emporium Rules
 These rules apply to all entities that use and/or work with us.
 These rules where written to protect betters, players, teams, and the game as a whole.
-If you have a question, feel free to contact our support team.
+If you have a question, feel free to contact our support team (csgoemporium AT gmail).

 ## Bets

 ### Ownership
-When you trade items to be placed in a bet to us, you agree that you've now transferred complete ownership of the item to the Emporium entity.
-We reserve the right to indefinitely hold items transfered to us that we believe may be in a transient stage based on match results, pending investigations, or other causes.
+When you trade items to be placed in a bet to us, you agree that you've now transferred ownership of the item to the CSGO Emporium entity.
+We reserve the right to indefinitely hold items transfered to us under any circumstances.
+Any items returned to the user are soley theirs, and CSGO Emporium takes no responsability for fraud or theft of items after they have left our inventory.

 ### Value
-When you place a bet, we will assign all your items a value based on our internal algorithms findings.
-You agree that this value will be locked for the duration of our ownership of the item.
-We reserve the right to change item values based on extraneous circumstances.
+When your items are traded into our system, we assign a <b>virtual</b> value to them, based on what our internal system has calculated.
+You agree that this value will be accurate for the duration of our ownership of the item.
+We reserve the right to <b>without notice</b> modify, reduce, or otherwise change this value.

 ## Matches